ioChris/AHoJ/README.md

 #### Visualization

-i) The web application allows the visualization of the results in the browser with the molstar (Mol*) viewer.
+The web application allows the visualization of the results in the browser with the molstar (Mol*) viewer.
 Web application: https://github.com/rdk/AHoJ-webapp

-ii) The results can also be downloaded and visualized locally by loading the PyMOL script that is included in the results folder through PyMOL [load_results_into_PyMOL.pml].
+The results can also be downloaded and visualized locally by loading the PyMOL script that is included in the results folder through PyMOL [load_results_into_PyMOL.pml].
 The script has to be loaded from within the results folder.
 After downloading and unpacking the results into a folder, start a new PyMOL session and open the .pml file through it.
 A PyMOL installation is needed for this to work (Incentive or Open-Source).